 Oil Prices Drop in Global Markets

-London: Oil prices declined on global markets.
-On the Intercontinental Exchange (ICE) in London, the price of Brent crude fell by $0.67 to $103.30 per barrel.
-On the New York Mercantile Exchange (NYMEX), the price of Light crude decreased by $0.20 to $101.18 per barrel.
+London: Oil prices declined in global markets.
+On the London Intercontinental Exchange (ICE), the price of Brent crude dropped by $0.95 to settle at $96.86 per barrel.
+On the New York Mercantile Exchange (NYMEX), the price of Light crude fell by $0.87, trading at $95.15 per barrel.